captainbarbosa/shopping-list/README.md

   1) Creates a list from a user's repeated input.
 List ends when nothing is entered.
   2) Sorts the user's list in alphabetical order using a bubble sort algorithm
   3) Removes duplicate items from the user's shopping list to create a list stripped of identical items.
   4) Reports the original and stripped shopping lists, and reports a final count of duplicates found.

+  To try it out, download the file and run it on your local machine.

-###### Created as an assignment for CSC-210 at American University
+###### Created as an assignment for Introduction to Computer Science I at American University